Touch Football Basics

 Your team will have six "touches" as your opportunity to score.
 The sixth "touch", dropping the ball or any infringement to the rules result in a changeover and the attacking team then becomes the defending side.

 The rules of the game are easy to understand and suitable for everyone to enjoy Touch Football.

 For a complete version of the rules of the game, please see the Rules page.

 An Affiliated Sport: The Touch Football Community

 Touch Football is often referred to simply as "Touch", or "Touch Footy".
 It can be played everywhere across an extensive affiliated network within Australia.
 Touch Football Australia is the National governing body for the sport of Touch Football, recognised by the Australian Sport Commission.

 Playing within an affiliated competition ensures you that you are covered with insurance and you enjoy the best "touch football experience", with quality fields, organised fixtures and dedicated volunteers to make sure the games flow smoothly and people enjoy their time down at the field.

-Townsville Junior Touch Football is operated by a sub-committee of the Townsville-Castle Hill Touch Association Inc., which is an affiliated local association of the North Queensland Touch Association Inc., Queensland Touch Football and Touch Football Australia.
+Townsville Junior Touch Football is operated by a sub-committee of the Townsville Touch Football, which is an affiliated local association of the North Queensland Touch Football, Queensland Touch Football and Touch Football Australia.

 An Evening Down At The Field